Am I a candidate for weight loss surgery?

 - Your BMI is 35 or more AND you have coexisting medical problems.

 If you have a BMI of 35 or greater AND you've been diagnosed with coexisting medical problems (comorbidities) related to your obesity, you will likely qualify for surgery.
-Do you suffer from hypertension, high cholesterol, pre-diabetes, fatigue or acid reflux?
+Do you suffer from hypertension, high cholesterol, pre-diabetes, or fatigue?
 These are all complications that often come with being obese.

 - You've failed to lose weight under supervision.